 Use exception handling, but directed to specific tolerable exceptions, to ensure that crucial processes can continue to run even after certain exceptions are raised.

-E.39 Termination Strategy [REU]

-E.39.1 Applicability to language

-Python has a rich set of exception handling statements which can be utilized to implement a termination strategy that assures the best possible outcome ranging from a hard stop to a clean-up and fail soft strategy.
-Refer to E.38 for an example of an implementation that cleans up and continues.

-E.39.2 Guidance to language users

-Use Python’s exception handling statements to implement an appropriate termination strategy.

-E.40 Type-breaking Reinterpretation of Data [AMV]
+6.37 Type-breaking Reinterpretation of Data [AMV]

 This vulnerability is not applicable to Python because assignments are made to objects and the object always holds the type – not the variable, therefore all referenced objects has the same type and there is no way to have more than one type for any given object.

+6.38 Deep vs. Shallow Copying [YAN]

+6.38.1 Applicability to language

+TBD

+6.38.2 Guidance to language users

+TBD

-E.41 Memory Leak [XYL]
+6.39 Memory Leaks and Heap Fragmentation [XYL]

-E.41.1 Applicability to language
+6.39.1 Applicability to language

 Python supports automatic garbage collection so in theory it should not have memory leaks.
 However, there are at least three general cases in which memory can be retained after it is no longer needed.
 The first is when implementation-dependent memory allocation/de-allocation algorithms (or even bugs) cause a leak – this is beyond the scope of this annex.
 The second general case is when objects remain referenced after they are no longer needed.
 This is a logic error which requires the programmer to modify the code to delete references to objects when they are no longer required.